movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 Clamp meaning depends on instruction.

-For *v_cmp* instructions, clamp modifier indicates that the compare signals if a floating-point exception occurs.
+For *v_cmp* instructions, clamp modifier indicates that the compare signals if a floating point exception occurs.
 By default, signaling is disabled.
+Not supported by GFX7.

 For integer operations, clamp modifier indicates that the result must be clamped to the largest and smallest representable value.
 By default, there is no clamping.
+Integer clamping is not supported by GFX7.

-For floating-point operations, clamp modifier indicates that the result must be clamped to the range [0.0, 1.0].
+For floating point operations, clamp modifier indicates that the result must be clamped to the range [0.0, 1.0].
 By default, there is no clamping.

 Note: clamp modifier is applied after :ref:`output modifiers<amdgpu_synid_omod>` (if any).